Toma Tanabe: Kickboxing career

 Tanabe was scheduled to face Tatsuki Shinotsuka at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
 Tanabe was rescheduled to fight Yusuke at the same event, as Shinotsuka withdrew from the bout with an injury.
 Toma knocked Yusuke down in both the first and second rounds, before finishing him with a left straight at the 2:05 minute mark of the second round.

 Tanabe was scheduled to face Riku Morisaka at K-1 World GP 2021 in Osaka on December 4, 2021.
 He won the fight by unanimous decision.

 Tanabe faced the K-1 Featherweight champion Taito Gunji at K-1: K'Festa 5 on April 3, 2022.
 The initial result of the bout was a draw, an extra round was fought which Toma lost by unanimous decision.

 Tanabe faced the former K-1 featherweight champion Tatsuya Tsubakihara in the quarterfinals of the 2022 K-1 Featherweight World Grand Prix at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He won the fight by a close majority decision, with two judges awarding him a 30–29 scorecard, while the third judge saw the fight as an even 30–30 draw.
 Tanabe advanced to the semifinals, where he faced Wang Junguang.
 He won the fight by a dominant unanimous decision, with all of the judges awarding him every single round of the bout.
 He came up short in the finals however, as he lost to Taito Gunji by a first-round technical knockout.

 Tanabe faced the Krush featherweight champion Shuhei Kumura at K-1 World GP 2022 in Osaka on December 3, 2022.
 He won the fight by unanimous decision, with two scorecards of 30–25 and one scorecard of 30–26.
 Tanabe knocked Kumura down with a right straight-left hook combination in the first round and a right straight in the second round.

 Tanabe faced Haruto Yasumoto at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He lost the fight by unanimous decision, with scores of 30–29, 30–29 and 29–28.

+Tanabe faced View Petchkoson at K-1 World GP 2023 on July 17, 2023.
+He won the fight by a third-round technical knockout, with just three seconds left in the bout.

+Tanabe faced Kyo Kawakami at K-1 ReBIRTH 2 on December 9, 2023.
+He lost the fight by unanimous decision, with all three judges awarding Kawakami a 30–28 scorecard.

+Toma faced Shoki Kaneda at K-1 World GP 2024 in Osaka on October 5, 2024.
+He lost the fight by a first-round knockout.